 Total Visa reviews show mixed feelings about using this card to rebuild, but if you use it responsibly you’ll be able to graduate to a better option in no time.

 There’s very little chance that you’ll be denied for this credit card.
-It doesn’t have a minimum credit score requirement and is available in most states, excluding New York and Wisconsin.
+It doesn’t have a minimum credit requirement and is available in most states, excluding New York and Wisconsin.

 No security deposit